sambanova/ai-starter-kit/post_call_analysis/README.md

         SAMBASTUDIO_KEY="1234567890abcdef987654321fedcba0123456789abcdef"
     ```

-- If using **SambaNova Fast-API** Please follow the instructions [here](../README.md#use-sambanova-fast-api-inference-endpoint-option-1) for setting up your environment variables.
+- If using **SambaNova Fast-API** Please follow the instructions [here](../README.md#use-sambanova-fast-api-option-1) for setting up your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"fastapi"` and set the `select_expert` config depending on the model you want to use.

-- If using **Sambaverse** Please follow the instructions [here](../README.md#use-sambaverse-models-option-2) for geting your api key and setting up your environment variables.
+- If using **Sambaverse** Please follow the instructions [here](../README.md#use-sambaverse-option-2) for getting your api key and setting up your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambaverse"` and set the `sambaverse_model_name`, and `select_expert` config depending on the model you want to use.

-### Update the Embedding API information
+### Update the Embeddings API information

 You have these options to specify the embedding API info: